mengiefen/personal-portfolio/README.md

 **The form-section consists of the form submission elements with form validation.
 In addition, the footer social-media navigation implemented.**

+**The css media querries used to include responsive web design features fro various screen sizes**

 ## Authors

 👤 **Author1**